syncopatedstudios/synconix/README.md

 # Synconix
-(syn con ix)

-(sync onix)

-(synco nix)

-# Distribution Enhancement

-Based on Manjaro Linux, Synconix is a Linux Audio environment designed for ~~crime~~ live and studio production.
+Based on Manjaro Linux, Synconix is a Linux environment designed for ~~crime~~ sound production.

 # Networked Audio

-Using Ansible, JackTrip, Ray Session Manager, qmidinet and OSC, multiple hosts can be configured for use during a live or recording session.
+Using Ray Session Manager, JackTrip, qmidinet and OSC, multiple hosts can be utilized to split up resource usage.

-# Ansible and the learning curve
+# Configuration Management with Ansible

-Ansible is used to store configurations and propagate changes to all nodes within an environment.
+Ansible is used to store known working configurations

-See the documenation....
 #####- [ ] TODO: write documentation

 # software